 The researchers decided to examine these questions using tumor samples.
 They found that "jumping" genes are a feature of many types of cancer with accelerated growth.
 It seems that the aggressive cancer, they act as "switches" that include cancer-related genes.

-Scientists have found that in 12 percent of cases of cancer glioma brain was at least one "jump" the gene, whereas the figure was 87 percent for squamous cell lung cancer.
+Scientists have found that in 12 percent of cases of brain glioma cancer had at least one "jump" the gene, whereas the figure was 87 percent for squamous cell lung cancer.

 Researchers believe that the provision of such information to doctors to help them determine the therapy.
 It also gives new targets to explore future cancer therapies.

-Another important finding is that "jumping" genes that act as hidden switches, are more prevalent in cancer, a form of DNA that is more open.
+Another important finding is that "jumping" genes that act as hidden switches, are more prevalent in cancer, which is more open form of DNA.
 Genome DNA usually keeps tightly closed.
 DNA of the open form is likely to lose some of its functions.